 Steeped in ritual resulting from centuries of carefully protected tradition, the spiritual mystery of this tiny liturgical church presented me with an enigma I’m yet to fully comprehend.

-I remind myself: Different isn’t a bad thing; it’s actually good if the result draws me closer to God.
+I remind myself that different isn’t a bad thing.
+It’s actually good if the result draws me closer to God.
 This church did that for me.

 Though it only lasted an hour, the informal gathering afterward continued for another ninety minutes, as we immersed ourselves into community.
-I learn much about the people and this church, enjoying our conversation and all they had to share.
+I learned much about the people and this church, enjoying our conversation and all they had to share.

 These are good folks, fellow pilgrims who enjoy being with each other.
 I know that I must return for another visit.Different isn’t a bad thing; it’s actually good if the result draws me closer to God.
 Click To Tweet

 My plan was to never tell people at the churches we visited that we might come back.
 And for fifty-one churches, I never did.
 However, I do tell them I’ll be back—just that it won’t be for quite a while.
 We have twenty-four other churches to visit first.

 Followup: My wife and I did indeed make a return visit to this church.
 Much of our experience the second time matched our first visit.
 The one key difference is that there were about four times as many people in attendance the second time.

 Peter DeHaan writes about biblical Christianity to confront status quo religion and live a life that matters.
 He seeks a fresh approach to following Jesus through the lens of Scripture, without the baggage of made-up traditions and meaningless practices.
 Read more in his books, blog, and weekly email updates.